 - Gather the information required by the county’s child support office.

-- Complete an application for Title IV-D Child Support Services.
+- Complete an enrollment form for Title IV-D Child Support Services.
 There is no fee to apply.

-- Take or mail the completed application to the Hancock County’s child support office: 27 American Legion Pl., Greenfield, IN 46140.
+- Take or mail the completed enrollment form to the Hancock County’s child support office: 27 American Legion Pl., Greenfield, IN 46140.

-Click here for the link to the application for Title IV-D Child Support Services.
+Click here for the link to the enrollment form for Title IV-D Child Support Services.
 The form can be filled out electronically or printed and completed before going to the Hancock County Prosecutor’s Office.

 When and How Should I Contact My Caseworker?